 Most farmers will not tolerate clapped out tractors or headers.
-It is strange that an inefficient or dilapidated shearing shed is accepted on the same farm.
+It is strange that an inefficient or dilapidated shearing shed is accepted on the same farm

-A shearing shed has equal importance to harvesting machinery.
 The modern shearing shed not only saves labour but a good shed is a display of professionalism and a correct attitude towards the sheep enterprise and the importance of shearing to all concerned.